-Andrew May is a composer and computer music researcher whose music has been performed in Japan, Korea, Singapore, Greece, Switzerland, Germany, England, and throughout the United States.
-He recently joined the composition faculty at the University of North Texas, where he is also director of the Center for Experimental Music and Intermedia (CEMI).
-Born and raised in Chicago, May received his PhD from University of California at San Diego, where he studied composition with Roger Reynolds, computer music with Miller Puckette and improvisation with George Lewis.
-He has also studied composition with Mel Powell and violin with Laura Kuennen-Poper at the California Institute of the Arts, where he received his MFA in composition and violin performance; and with Jonathan Berger, John Sichel, and Deniz Ulben at Yale University, where he received his BA in music (summa cum laude).
-He studied computer music at the Stage d'Informatique Musicale at IRCAM in 1998.
+Born and raised in Chicago, May received a PhD from the University of California at San Diego, where they studied composition with Roger Reynolds, computer music with Miller Puckette and improvisation with George Lewis.
+They previously studied composition with Mel Powell and violin with Laura Kuennen-Poper at the California Institute of the Arts, where they received an MFA in composition and violin performance; and with Jonathan Berger, John Sichel, and Deniz Hughes at Yale University, where they received a BA in music (summa cum laude).
+They studied computer music at the Stage d'Informatique Musicale at IRCAM in 1998.